Mark Florman: The External Rate of Return

 In February 2016, Mark Florman in conjunction with Dr Robyn Klingler-Vidra, King's College London and LSE Enterprise with Mr Martim Jacinto Facada; created the External Rate of Return (ERR), an inclusive, transparency index for measuring the overall impact of business activities upon the economy and society in general.

 Philanthropic activities

 Florman co-founded the UK social justice and poverty think tank Centre for Social Justice in 2004 alongside Iain Duncan Smith, Tim Montgomerie and Philippa Stroud.

 He is life Ambassador to the Centre for Social Justice and Build Africa.

 Academic Relationships

 Florman is a distinguished fellow at INSEAD Global Private Equity Initiative, a visiting senior fellow at the London School of Economics and a visiting professor at the Policy Institute King's College London.

 Political work

-According to the Register of Members' Interests Florman donated £2,500 to Boris Johnson (Registered 23 December 2019).
+Florman has worked as an advisor to a number of Governments, including the UK, Sweden, Nigeria and Saudi Arabia, to build sustainable business, venture capital and investment frameworks for the purpose of job creation.